sarahbrans/BMICalculatorWithPython/README.md

     cd BMICalculatorWithPython
     3. Run the program:
     python bmi_calculator.py

-1. Follow the on-screen prompts to input your weight and height.
+## Usage
+    1. Launch the program.
+    2. Enter your height and weight when prompted.
-2. The program will calculate your BMI and provide an interpretation of the result.
+    3. The program will calculate and display your BMI.
+    4. BMI data will be stored in the MySQL database for future reference.